philipmorg/Marketing-For-Self-Made-Experts/chapters/01-Introduction.md

 Q: Is email marketing brand or direct response marketing?

 A: It can be either.
 It can be art with a logo on it.
 And it can -- and very often is -- an opt-in form with a funnel behind it.
-Even the same email list can function in both modes.
+Even the same email list can function in both modes at different times.

 Q: Is giving a talk at a conference brand or direct response marketing?

 A: Again, it could be either.
 It could be an artful sharing of expertise with a logo (your personal brand, in this case) woven throughout it.
 Or, it could be designed to efficiently obtain contact information from a segment of the audience and then feed that contact info into a digital marketing funnel.
 Or, it could be both.

 By the way, don't get thrown off by an overly-specific interpretation of the word "art" when you think about brand marketing.
-I don't mean visual art, music, poetry, etc. I mean _an appealing or challenging gift to a culture_.
+I don't mean visual art, music, poetry, etc. Brand marketing art is _an appealing or challenging gift to a culture_.

 ## Onward